Home insurance

 If there are features you need that aren’t included as standard, you can pay more to add them on.
 Some extras include:

-• Accidental damage to buildings: This covers unintentional, sudden damage that happens to things like your kitchen units, roof and ceilings.
+• Accidental damage to buildings: This covers unintentional, sudden damage to things like kitchen units, roofs, and ceilings.

 • Replacement of external door locks: If your keys have been stolen following a break into your home, you won’t need to pay for your locks to be changed.

-• Trace and access: Covers the cost to remove or replace any part of the building, in order to repair a water, oil or gas leak.
+• Trace and access: This covers the cost of removing or replacing any part of the building to repair a water, oil, or gas leak.

-• Breakage of fixed glass and sanitary fittings: Includes the replacement or repair of things like windows, skylights, wash basins and baths, if the damage is accidental.
+• Breakage of fixed glass and sanitary fittings: This includes the replacement or repair of things like windows, skylights, washbasins, and baths if the damage is accidental.

 • Fire brigade charges: from your local authority will be covered if the fire services need to control or extinguish a fire affecting your building.